-SimulTrans can transcribe audio content in many languages, either using industry standard or client proprietary tools.
+SimulTrans can transcribe audio content in many languages, either using industry-standard or client proprietary tools.
 There are many reasons why companies need transcription services.
-Some clients use international transcriptions to build voice recognition databases, others for analyzing call histories or to provide SEO data for localized video content.
+Some clients use international transcriptions to build voice recognition databases, others for analyzing call histories or providing SEO data for localized video content.
 The majority of our transcription work involves transcribing call center conversations between customers and agents.

 An analysis of these conversations can provide the ultimate source of information about customers.
 Between the opening greeting and closing ‘Goodbye’ of collected customer/agent conversations, there are thousands of words and phrases containing vital data about the customer and agent experience.

 This information, when analyzed, can greatly help drive business performance and improve customer experience.
 In this blog, I wanted to share four main challenges during a transcription project.

 - The client’s needs for their transcriptions